 It’s a relatively easy day from Dingboche to Chukung which is situated at 4730m.
 The many paths leading to Chukung ramified over a rolling plain covered with tough grasses and shrubs.
-It was also littered with rocks and crisscrossed by partially frozen streams, some of which we had to cross with great caution.
+It was also littered with rocks and crisscrossed by partially frozen streams, some of which we had to cross with great caution, hopping on rocks.
 The trail got less and less distinct until multiple radiating paths diverged in the direction of Island Peak.
 One may feel a bit breathless on exertion, but the gradient was gentle so the ascent from 4410m to 4730m was virtually imperceptible.
 Unlike the previous day, the sun shone bright and the skies were clear.
 We reached a barren, rocky place with just a few lodges.

 Day 8 Kongma La